What Is it Like to Be a Walden BSEE Student?

 Earning a teaching degree can help you make a difference in the lives of scores of children over the course of your career.
 And with Walden University’s online BS in Elementary Education (Teacher Licensure) degree program, you can become a teacher while still working and enjoying time with friends and family.

-We recently caught up with Oslande Louis and Cheyenne Weight, Walden students who are preparing to graduate with BSSE degrees.
+We recently caught up with Oslande Louis and Cheyenne Weight, Walden students who are preparing to graduate with BSEE degrees.
 They were eager to share their insights gleaned through earning an online education degree.

 WALDEN: Congratulations to you both on earning your elementary education degrees!
 Why did you select Walden as your online teaching degree partner?